-How do today’s arts education programs prepare students to make a real living in the arts?
+How do today’s arts education programs prepare students to make a decent living in the arts?
 Jose Antonio Bowen, Dean of the Meadows School of the Arts and Algur H. Meadows Chair and Professor of Music at Southern Methodist University, discusses the topic on a recent episode of Think.

 Think airs Monday through Thursday from noon to 2 p.m. on KERA (90.1 FM)